AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/cfg-replication-methods.md

 ---
 # Configuring replication methods

 `Replication` methods and [rechecks](../data-warehouse-mgr/cfg-data-rechecks.md) are used to identify new or updated data in your database tables.
 Setting them correctly is crucial to ensuring both data accuracy and optimized update times.
-This article focuses on replication methods.
+This topic focuses on replication methods.

 When new tables are synced in the Data Warehouse Manager, a replication method is automatically chosen for the table.
 Understanding the various replication methods, how tables are organized, and how the table data behaves allows you to choose the best replication method for your tables.